VTXNN/E2E/README.md

 Then you will need a comet_ml account https://www.comet.ml/site/ for logging all the training info and resulting plots and put your API key in line 9 of vtxReduced.sh

+Also update line 7 of vtxReduced.sh to the absolute path of the directory Ops/release

 Once done you can simply run vtxReduced.sh which should run the training and evaluation of the model